agmip/agmip.github.io/docs/AgMIP_translators.md

 ## AgMIP Data Tools

+Browser-based AgMIP/ARDN data translation tools can be found [here](https://data.agmip.org/ardn/tools/data_factory).
+The data factory allows users to select their data, the SC2 file, and the final output formats.
+The application converts the selected data into model-specific formats for several popular crop models.
+Users may include [DOME data](https://agmip.github.io/DOME.html)

-AgMIP data interoperability tools can be freely downloaded from the [AgMIP toolshed](http://tools.agmip.org/).
-The more useful tools for most Ag Data Commons users are:
+Desktop versions of the AgMIP data interoperability tools can also be freely downloaded from the [AgMIP toolshed](http://tools.agmip.org/), although these tools require the Java Runtime Environment to be loaded on your computer first.
+The most useful AgMIP desktop tools for most Ag Data Commons users are:

 - [ACEB Viewer](http://tools.agmip.org/acebviewer.php) - This tool allows ACEB files to be explored visually.
 - [QuadUI](http://tools.agmip.org/quadui.php) - This java software application can be run as a desktop application or from a command line.
 The application reads various data formats, including AgMIP JSON and ACEB files, and converts data to model-specific formats.

+## Example of translation using the AgMIP / ARDN Data Factory

+You can download the [instructions and data files](https://github.com/agmip/ARDN/raw/master/docs/extras/Data_Factory_Exercise.zip) to run a translation sample through the Data Factory.
+This exercise builds on the [VMapper exercise](https://github.com/agmip/ARDN/raw/master/docs/extras/VMapper_Exercise.zip).

 ## Example of translation for DSSAT Cropping System Model using QuadUI